 Finally, AAA in I promotes awareness and extends the reach of its collection and research activities through public programmes and publications.
 Workshops are organised at the invitation of various university faculties to educate students on the value of archives and art history.
 A series of collaborations with the Foundation for Indian Contemporary Art (FICA) and the Serendipity Arts Foundation has also yielded programmes and exhibitions in Delhi and Goa.

-In 2019, the AAA in I team is participating in a project with the Institute for Comparative Modernities at Cornell University and the Dhaka Art Summit to develop connections between art historians of modern art in and across Africa, South, and Southeast Asia.
-It is also publishing a three-volume set of dossiers, consisting of writings on art from the region.
+In 2020, AAA in I launched the digitised archive of Baroda-based artist Nilima Sheikh.
+The team participated in a project with the Institute for Comparative Modernities at Cornell University and the Dhaka Art Summit to develop connections between art historians of modern art in and across Africa, South, and Southeast Asia.
+AAA in I is also publishing a three-volume set of dossiers, consisting of writings on art from the region.

 - Anupam Poddar

 - Sneha Ragavan, Head of Asia Art Archive in India and Senior Researcher

 - Samira Bose, Curator

 - Sunil Kumar Mahawar, Office Assistant